apify/crawlee/README.md

 ## Examples

-An example is better than thousand of words.
-In the following sections you will find several examples how to perform various web scraping and automation task using Apify SDK.
+An example is better than a thousand words.
+In the following sections you will find several examples of how to perform various web scraping and automation tasks using the Apify SDK.
 All the examples can be found in the [examples](https://github.com/apifytech/apify-js/tree/master/examples) directory in the repository.

-To run the examples, just copy them into the directory where you installed Apify SDK using `npm install apify` and then run them by calling:
+To run the examples, just copy them into the directory where you installed the Apify SDK using `npm install apify` and then run them by calling:

 ```